 - We apply in silico methods to design focused arrays of compounds for parallel synthesis.
 Curated sets of available reagents are used to enumerate compounds accessible through the current chemistry and then clustering and filtering (based on desired physicochemical properties, docking score or pharmacophore fit) are applied to prioritize compounds for synthesis.
 Libraries may also be designed for targeted coverage of intellectual property space.

 In addition, our use of multiple computational techniques to carefully curate and optimize virtual and physical libraries of compounds can provide you with the best starting point for in vitro or in silico screening depending on your project’s needs and increase your chances of finding new hits.

-- We curate an 8 million-compound in silico library for high-throughput virtual screening derived from databases of commercially available compounds by the application of physicochemical property filters and the removal of compounds with undesired functionalities.
+- We curated an 8 million-compound in silico library for high-throughput virtual screening derived from databases of commercially available compounds by the application of physicochemical property filters and the removal of compounds with undesired functionalities.

 - When a more focused library design approach is desired, we can design project-specific targeted libraries for in vitro or in silico screening, enriched with chemotypes potentially active against specific target classes or with compounds bearing desired properties and functionalities.

 - From Sygnature’s significant contribution to the European Lead Factory (ELF) initiative we have generated a library of novel cores synthetized at Sygnature that offer unique and synthetically tractable starting points for virtual screening or scaffold hopping approaches.

 - The Leadfinder HTS library was designed to cover a diverse lead-like chemical space, with physicochemical and structural filters applied to ensure high quality, developable chemical matter.